Simple Homemade Chicken Stock

 - Place chicken or chicken bones into a large pot.
 Add remaining ingredients.
 Cover with cold water.
 Bring to a boil, then turn down the heat so that the water is gently simmering.
 Scoop off and discard any scum that bubbles up at the surface.
 Let simmer gently for about 2 hours.

 - Place a colander over a large bowl.
 Pour contents of stock pot through the colander.
 Discard all of these pieces once they have cooled.
 Transfer stock to storage containers and place in the fridge overnight or until completely chilled and fat has formed a solid layer at the top of the container.
 Scoop off this fat and discard.
-Freeze stock or store in fridge for at least a week.
+Freeze stock for up to 3 months or store in fridge for at most a week.